Former Alaska district attorney dies in traffic crash

-Mike Gray, 64, died Sunday near Mile 820 Alaska Highway, Fairbanks Daily News-Miner reports.
+The Fairbanks Daily News-Miner reports 64-year-old Mike Gray died Sunday near Mile 820 Alaska Highway.

 Gray, traveling alone, left Fairbanks early Saturday morning for a family gathering in Montana.

-Gray lost control of his bike on a gravel shoulder near Jake’s Corner and slid into a ditch, Yukon Territory Chief Coroner Heather Jones said.
+Yukon Territory Chief Coroner Heather Jones says Gray lost control of his bike on a gravel shoulder near Jake’s Corner and slid into a ditch.

 He took over in Fairbanks in 2007 and became Bethel district attorney in 2015.
 He retired May 31.